balvig/bricks/examples/README.md

 - [ ] Cases (Mesh-like form factor?)
 - [ ] Batteries: Rechargable?
 Coin batteries?
 AAs?
 - [ ] Base chip, what to use?

+## Specs

+- Built-in battery (aim: 30-day battery life)
+- USB port for charging and powering
+- Easy to attach to each other
+- Mergable USB cables?